The next PS5 restock is coming: What you need to know to finally score a PlayStation 5

 The Sony PlayStation 5 console is still hard to find, and you can thank the pandemic-induced global chip shortage -- and increased demand for the PS5 and other electronics -- for that.

-Luckily, due to more businesses opening back up and things going back to normal, PS5 restocks seem to increase in frequency.
+Luckily PS5 restocks seem to be much more common place -- or, at least, they will be.
 Both Best Buy and Walmart had them in February.
 And now rumors point to imminent restocks at Best Buy, GameStop and Target.
 Meanwhile, Amazon's PS5 page reveals that more units are coming on or before March 31.
+It's possible that Amazon may not give advance notice on that PS5 drop, so you'll want to check stock there frequently throughout the month -- you might get really lucky.

-Bear in mind that this page also says that Amazon Prime member will be given priority.
+Bear in mind that Amazon Prime members will be given priority during this month's PS5 drop.
 This is becoming more common.
 The PS5 is in such high demand that just about every retailer is using it as an angle to sell a premium subscription service.
 Best Buy gave its Best Buy Totaltech members priority access during its February restock.
-As did Walmart.
+Similarly, Walmart gave paid Walmart+ members exclusive access to its latest PS5 drop.
 So, if you want a higher chance of securing a PlayStation 5 console, your best bet these days might be to sign up for one of these services.

 Where to get PlayStation 5